Critical graph: Variations

 Graph $G$ is vertex-critical if and only if for every vertex $v$, there is an optimal proper coloring in which $v$ is a singleton color class.

 As Hajós (1961) showed, every $k$-critical graph may be formed from a complete graph $K_k$ by combining the Hajós construction with an operation that identifies two non-adjacent vertices.
 The graphs formed in this way always require $k$ colors in any proper coloring.

 A double-critical graph is a connected graph in which the deletion of any pair of adjacent vertices decreases the chromatic number by two.
-It is an open problem to determine whether $K_k$ is the only double-critical $k$-chromatic graph.
+It is an open problem to determine whether $K_k$ is the only double-critical $k$-chromatic graph (as claimed by the Erdös-Lovász double critical conjecture).